mstrlaw/mstrlaw/src/posts/2022-06-26-too-much-communication-close-to-a-release-means-theres-a-problem.md

 ---
 layout: post.hbs
-title: Too much communication close to a release means there's a problem?
+title: Team communication frequency as a proxy to discovery/delivery health
 summary: While reading the book <a href="https://teamtopologies.com/" target=blank>Team Topologies</a> – specifically on the communication dynamics between teams – I ponder on a recent release at <a href="https://unbabel.com"